 To retain their value over time, commercial properties must be actively maintained.
 The grass has to be cut, air handling systems need to be cleaned, and carpet and paint need to be replaced.
 If this work is not done in a timely manner, the impact on the property can be significant.
 If the physical condition falls into a state of disrepair, a new buyer may have to inject a significant amount of capital to bring it to market standards, which also means they probably won’t be willing to pay market value.

-An asset could become distressed if there is some sort of environmental condition that makes it unattractive on the open market.
-For example, suppose that a dry cleaner tenant has an accident and their cleaning chemicals seep into the groundwater, contaminating it.
+A real estate asset could become distressed if there is some sort of environmental condition that makes it unattractive on the open market.
+For example, suppose that a dry cleaner tenant has an accident and cleaning chemicals seep into the groundwater, contaminating it.
 These types of issues can be exorbitantly expensive to mitigate, which can cause a property to sell for a discount.

 While many of these descriptions sound quite negative, and they can be, they may also represent a potentially profitable opportunity for the right investor.